sonali2118/Olympic-Performance-Analytics-Dashboard/README.md

-# Olympic-Performance-Analytics-Dashboard

- Short Description
+🏅 Olympic Performance Analytics Dashboard
+📊 Power BI Project

-Built an interactive Olympic data dashboard in Power BI to visualize and analyze over 39,000 medals and 135,000 athletes across countries, sports, and age groups.
+Unlock powerful insights into Olympic history with this interactive Power BI dashboard, designed to visualize and analyze performances across nations, sports, genders, and individual athletes.

+🚀 Project Overview
+This dashboard explores over 39,000 medals and 135,000 athletes from Olympic history, offering a dynamic and comprehensive view of performance analytics.

+🔍 Key Highlights:
-Applied data modeling, DAX measures, and slicers to enable deep-dive analysis on medal distribution by country, gender, sport, and athlete performance.
+Interactive medal analysis by country, gender, and sport.

-Transformed raw data into actionable insights using KPI cards, maps, and bar charts, highlighting top countries, sports, and athletes with dynamic filtering.

-Tool
+Data modeling and custom DAX measures to drive insights.

+Slicers & filters for personalized deep dives.

+KPI cards, bar charts, and maps to showcase top-performing countries and athletes.

+Seamless data transformation from raw datasets to actionable visual narratives.

+🛠️ Tools & Technologies
+Power BI: Data visualization

+📈 Use Case
+Great for:

+Exploring historical Olympic trends

+Identifying top-performing countries and sports

+Gender-based performance analytics

-Power BI
+Showcasing Power BI capabilities in data storytelling